bbcf/bbcfutils/Python/rnacounter/doc/tutorial_rnacounter.rst

 --------------------

 * Overlapping regions:
-  In "raw" counting mode, regions spanned by two or more genes, together with the alignements inside these regions, are ignored - as in HTSeq's "union" mode.
+  In "raw" counting mode, regions spanned by exon from two or more genes, together with the alignements inside these regions, are ignored (ambiguous).

+* Multiple alignments:
+  Rather than an option/default to remove multiply mapping reads, this filtering
+  - if desired - should be done at the mapping step choosing the right parameters, or the BAM file can be filtered afterwards.
+On the contrary if you want to keep multiple mapping, you can use the `--nh` option.

 * Exons and introns:
   Because annotated exons often overlap a lot, in "raw" mode, "exon" counts are actually